-Currently (as of summer 2017) I'm considering commissions for performance in mid-2018 and beyond.
-Please connect with me sooner rather than later if you're wondering about any future projects – informal inquiries are fine.
+Currently (as of fall 2017) I'm considering commissions for performance in fall 2018 and beyond.
+It's great to ask sooner rather than later if you're interested in any future projects — informal/vague ideas are fine.

 I love working with people to add new pieces to the world!
 I have a long history of successful commissions; ask for my summary PDF and references.

 No-obligation inquiries about possible commissions are welcome.
 Remember: the earlier, the better.
 A year or more before the first planned performance is ideal, and half a year is a good minimum.
 (Shorter notice can work in some cases for a small-scale piece.)

 There's a lot to say about the commissioning process; here are a few FAQs.

 How much does it cost?

 This is by far my most frequently asked commissioning question.
 An organization called Meet the Composer has a useful PDF describing the industry standards for commissioning new work.
 I care a lot about maintaining flexibility based on the commissioning group's or individual's resources (also known as a sliding scale).
 I can also share specific numbers from past commissions, in cases where I have the commissioner's permission (or where the amount was publically announced).

 One great possibility is a consortium commission.
 In this case, everybody wins: several ensembles (or individual performers) in different regions or countries come together to split the cost of a commission, and each then gets to do a regional premiere of the piece.
 Please let me know if you'd like no-obligation assistance with the process of talking to similar ensembles in other regions who've expressed interest but are lacking the funds to fully support a commission.

 What if I don’t have a clear idea yet about what kind of piece I want to commission?